smbuilds/sm-profiler/README.md

 # sm-profiler
-A java agent that profiles the jvm that sends metrics to multiple listners
+A java agent that profiles the jvm and sends metrics to multiple listners